Signed in as:

 filler@godaddy.com

-The BDI Domains and Dimensions represent our core areas of expertise and focus.
+The BDI Dynamic Domains and Dimensions represent our core areas of expertise and focus.
 They shape the way we structure our thinking, frame challenges, and explore pathways toward progress.
 This framework serves as a living compass — adaptable, evolving, and responsive to the complexities of our time.

 BDI Institute, Bengaluru.